adhikaribibek231/docingestion_and_rag/README.md

 ```
 {
   "session_id": "book1",
-  "query": "Book an interview tomorrow at 10am for Alex.
-Email alex@example.com"
+  "query": "My name is Ram Prasad.
+Book me an appointment for next Tuesday at 8pm. my email is ram@gamil.com"
 }
 ```